Skip to main content

 Article 16: Consequences of cancellation

-16.1.
-If the assignment is canceled by the contractor, on one of the grounds as referred to in Article 15, it is not obliged to pay compensation in any form or under any name.
-In that case, the client is obliged to pay the costs invoiced and any costs still to be invoiced from the contractor, all this according to the status of the work at the time the termination takes effect.
+16.1 If the assignment is terminated by the contractor on any of the grounds referred to in Article 15, the contractor is not obligated to pay damages in any form or under any name whatsoever.
+The client is then obligated to pay the contractor's invoiced and any costs yet to be invoiced, based on the status of the work at the time the termination takes effect.

-16.2.
-If the order is canceled by the client, on the grounds as stated in the second paragraph of article 15, then he is obliged to pay the invoiced and any costs still to be invoiced from the contractor, all this according to the state of the work at the time. from the moment the cancellation takes effect.
+16.2 If the assignment is terminated by the client on the grounds stated in the second paragraph of article 15, then the client is obliged to pay the invoiced and any costs yet to be invoiced by the contractor, all in accordance with the status of the work at the time the termination takes effect.

-16.3.
-If the client cancels without there being an attributable shortcoming as referred to in the second paragraph of article 15, the client is obliged to pay the invoiced and any costs still to be invoiced from the contractor.
-In addition, the client owes 100% of the remaining costs that the client would owe if the assignment was completed in full.
+16.3 If the client terminates the agreement without an attributable breach as referred to in the second paragraph of Article 15, the client is obligated to pay the contractor's invoiced costs and any costs yet to be invoiced.
+In addition, the client is liable for 100% of the remaining costs that would have been due upon full completion of the agreement.

 Article 17: Liability

-17.1.
-The Contractor is only liable for shortcomings in the execution of the assignment or in what it has delivered, insofar as these are the result of gross negligence or intent.
-This liability is furthermore limited to direct damage only and in no event will the total compensation amount to more than 10% of the contract value.
+17.1 The Contractor is only liable for shortcomings in the performance of the assignment or its delivery, insofar as these are the result of gross negligence or intent.
+This liability is further limited to direct damages only, and in no event will the total compensation exceed 10% of the assignment value.

-17.2.
-The Contractor is only liable for direct damage and never for indirect damage, including but not limited to consequential damage, fines imposed by regulators, lost profits, lost savings and damage due to business interruption.
-The contractor's liability in connection with mutilation, destruction of data or damage due to data loss is also excluded.
+17.2 The Contractor is solely liable for direct damage and never for indirect damage, including but not limited to consequential damage, fines imposed by regulators, lost profits, lost savings, and damage due to business interruption.
+The Contractor is also excluded from liability for mutilation, destruction of data, or damage due to data loss.

-17.4.
-All claims of the client against the contractor with regard to the execution of the order will expire 6 months after the delivery of the services.
+17.4 All claims of the client against the contractor with regard to the execution of the assignment shall expire 6 months after the services have been provided.

 Article 18: Indemnification

-18.2.
-If the client requests the contractor to provide goods such as digital files and/or instructions to third parties, this will take place outside the responsibility of the contractor and therefore entirely at the expense and risk of the client.
-The duty of care expressly lies with the client to check or have checked the delivered goods via third parties.
+18.2 If the client requests the contractor to provide goods such as digital files and/or instructions to third parties, this will be done outside the contractor's responsibility and therefore entirely at the client's expense and risk.
+The client has an express duty of care to inspect (or have inspected) the goods provided by third parties.

 Article 19: Force majeure

-19.1.
-Neither party is obliged to fulfill any obligation if it is prevented from doing so as a result of force majeure.
+19.1 Neither party shall be obliged to fulfil any obligation if prevented from doing so as a result of force majeure.

-19.3.
-If the force majeure situation lasts longer than sixty working days, the parties have the right to terminate the agreement by means of a registered written notice, unless it is foreseeable that the force majeure situation will be resolved within a reasonable period of time.
-In that case, what has already been performed pursuant to the agreement will be settled proportionately, without the parties owing each other anything.
+19.3 If the force majeure situation lasts longer than sixty business days, the parties have the right to terminate the agreement by registered written notice, unless it is foreseeable that the force majeure situation will be resolved within a reasonable period.
+In that case, any performance already performed under the agreement will be settled pro rata, without the parties owing each other anything else.

 Article 20: Confidentiality

-20.1.
-The parties will observe secrecy with regard to all information and data that they receive from each other and that are designated as confidential or of which the confidential nature arises from the nature of that information and data, unless a legal obligation or a court order makes disclosure of that information and /or data commands.
+20.1 The Parties shall maintain confidentiality with regard to all information and data they receive from each other that are marked as confidential or the confidential nature of which arises from the nature of that information and data, unless a legal obligation or a court order requires disclosure of that information and/or data.

-20.2.
-Neither party makes any mention of the agreement in publications, advertisements, mailings or otherwise without the consent of the other party.
+20.2 Neither party shall mention the Agreement in publications, advertisements, mailings or otherwise without the other party's permission.

 Article 21: Intellectual property rights

-21.1.
-All intellectual property rights developed or made available under the agreement, products, object and source codes, programming languages, services, websites, data files or other materials such as designs, documentation, reports, quotations, as well as preparatory material thereof, are vested exclusively in the contractor, suppliers or its licensors.
-The Client only acquires the user rights that are expressly granted in these General Terms and Conditions, the agreement and/or the law.
+21.1 All intellectual property rights to products, object and source codes, programming languages, services, websites, data files, or other materials such as designs, documentation, reports, quotes, and preparatory materials thereof, developed or made available under the agreement, belong exclusively to the contractor, its suppliers, or its licensors.
+The client acquires only the user rights expressly granted under these General Terms and Conditions, the agreement, and/or the law.

 Article 22: Third-party products

-22.1.
-If and insofar as the contractor supplies products, such as licenses or cloud services, from third parties to the client, the terms and conditions and user license agreement or End-User License Agreement (EULA) of those third parties will apply with regard to those products, setting aside and in addition to the deviating provisions in these General Terms and Conditions.
-The terms and conditions and license agreement or End-User License Agreement (EULA) determine the user rights of the software and any future upgrades, changes or addenda thereto.
+22.1 If and to the extent the Contractor supplies third-party products, such as licenses or cloud services, to the Client, the terms and conditions and the End-User License Agreement (EULA) of those third parties will apply to those products, notwithstanding and in addition to any deviating provisions in these General Terms and Conditions.
+The terms and conditions and the End-User License Agreement (EULA) determine the user rights of the software and any future upgrades, modifications, or addenda thereto.

-22.3.
-The Client agrees that the terms and conditions and user license agreement or End-User License Agreement (EULA) of third parties apply between the Client and the relevant licensor, and not between the Contractor and the Client.
+22.3 The Client agrees that the terms and conditions and any third-party license agreement or End-User License Agreement (EULA) apply between the Client and the relevant licensor, and not between the Contractor and the Client.
 The Contractor is not liable for damage related to third-party products.

-22.4.
-If and insofar as the said terms and conditions of third parties are deemed not to apply or are declared inapplicable in the relationship between the contractor and the client for whatever reason, the provisions of these General Terms and Conditions apply in full.
+22.4 If and to the extent that the aforementioned third-party terms and conditions are deemed not to apply or are declared inapplicable in the relationship between the contractor and the client for any reason whatsoever, the provisions of these General Terms and Conditions shall apply in full.

 Article 23: Privacy